unguest/Write-Ups/TryHackMe/The_Cod_Caper.md

-# The Code Caper - Write-Up by unguest
+# The Code Caper - Write-Up
 This write-up may be intended only for those who already finished this box.
 However, you can have a quick look at it if you're totally lost.

 This box can be found at (login required) : https://tryhackme.com/room/thecodcaper